Map-A-Droid/MAD-docs/faq.md

 If you dont have a red GPS error at the top it means that RGC is working but didn't get any commands from the MAD server.

 - Check if your phone registered to the MAD server.
 The log line should look like this: `[INFO] Client ORIGINNAME registering`
-- Check if that phone has something to do according to your mappings.
+- Check if that phone has something to do according to your MADmin settings.
 Have a look at your MAD logs for that.

 ### PoGo (sometimes) says that my phone has an unsupported OS